startxfr/docker-images/Services/php/README.md

 | Container directory  | Description                                                              |
 |----------------------|--------------------------------------------------------------------------|
-| /data/logs/apache    | log directory used to record container and apache logs
+| /data/logs/apache_php    | log directory used to record container and php logs
-| /data/apache         | data directory served by apache.
+| /data/apache_php         | data directory served by php.
 If empty will be filled with app on startup.
 In other case use content from mountpoint or data volumes

 ## Testing the service